RaAndOn/professional/README.md

   ` $heroku config:get DATABASE_URL -a joshua-raanan-professional`

-This returns a uri borken down into:
+This returns a uri broken down into:

 postgres://username:password@host:port/name

 However, in django this can be parsed with the dj-database-url package.
-Add this to the requirements.txt and add the following to tthe settings.py.
-Which consits of Database default (used for development), and then overriding that for production.
+Add this to the requirements.txt and add the following to the settings.py.
+Which consists of Database default (used for development), and then overriding that for production.
   ```
     import dj_database_url
     DATABASES = {}